-Our interdisciplinary minor in Writing is designed to complement your existing major and signal your recognition that written (and oral) communication skills are essential to success in any career.
+Our interdisciplinary minor in Writing complements your existing major and signals your recognition that written (and oral) communication skills are essential to success in any career.
 Whether your major is in the natural sciences, social sciences, humanities, or a professional field, the writing minor enhances your career readiness and helps ensure you will succeed.

 The interdisciplinary Writing minor is highly flexible, enabling you to complete most of the requirements while fulfilling Core and major requirements.
 By completing foundational, professional and disciplinary writing courses, you gain both a breadth and depth of experience writing in a range of contexts.
 We also encourage you to seek internship opportunities as part of the minor to gain hands-on experience using the new skills you are learning.
 We consider existing courses in a range of other UNE programs for inclusion in the Writing minor.